wahidcs50/Images-processing-with-OpenCV/README.md

 Closing, on the other hand, is the reverse of opening.
 It consists of a dilation operation followed by an erosion operation.
 Closing is effective for filling small holes, joining broken structures, and smoothing the boundaries of objects.

-This repository provides implementation of opening and closing operations, allowing you to apply these morphological operations to your images.
+The morphological_processing_with_opening_and_closing_task file provides implementation of opening and closing operations, allowing you to apply these morphological operations to your images.